Tara Browne: Early life

 Browne was the younger son of the 4th Baron Oranmore and Browne, who was also the 2nd Baron Mereworth, and Oonagh Guinness.
 His father, Lord Oranmore and Browne, was an Anglo-Irish peer and member of the House of Lords who served in that house for 72 years, longer than any other peer up to that time (ending only by eviction during government reforms in 1999).
 His mother, Oonagh Guinness, was an heiress to the Guinness fortune.

 Browne was a member of Swinging London's counterculture of the 1960s and had stood to inherit £1 million at age 25.
-In August 1963, at age 18, he married Noreen "Nicky" MacSherry; the couple had two sons, Dorian and Julian.
+In August 1963, at age 18, he married Noreen "Nicky" MacSherry; the couple had two sons, Dorian (born 1963) and Julian (born 1965).

-For his 21st birthday, he threw a "lavish" party at Luggala, the Gothic Browne family seat in the Wicklow Mountains, where "two private jets flew the 200 or so guests to Ireland, including John Paul Getty, Mick Jagger, Brian Jones [and] Jones' then-girlfriend Anita Pallenberg."
+Browne facilitated his friend Paul McCartney's first LSD trip, either in November 1965 or early 1966, at Browne's home in Belgravia.

-Browne facilitated his friend Paul McCartney's first LSD trip in 1966, at Browne's home in Belgravia.
+For his 21st birthday, Browne threw a "lavish" party at Luggala, the Gothic Browne family seat in the Wicklow Mountains, where "two private jets flew the 200 or so guests to Ireland, including John Paul Getty, Mick Jagger, Brian Jones [and] Jones' then-girlfriend Anita Pallenberg."

-His life was captured in Paul Howard's biography I Read the News Today, Oh Boy, published in 2016.
+Browne's life was captured in Paul Howard's biography I Read the News Today, Oh Boy, published in 2016.

 Death

-On 17 December 1966, Browne was driving with his girlfriend, model Suki Potier, in his Lotus Elan through South Kensington at high speed (some reports suggesting in excess of 106 mph/170 km/h).
-Miss Potier however told an inquest that Tara drove “not very fast” down Earls Court road into Redcliffe Gardens.
-Browne proceeded through the junction of Redcliffe Square and Redcliffe Gardens, colliding with a parked lorry.
+On 17 December 1966, Browne was driving with his girlfriend, model Suki Potier, in his Lotus Elan through South Kensington at high speed (some reports suggesting in excess of 106 mph.
+Potier, however, told an inquest that Tara drove "not very fast" down Earls Court Road into Redcliffe Gardens.
+Browne proceeded through the junction of Redcliffe Gardens and Redcliffe Square, colliding with a parked lorry.
 He died of his injuries the following day.
-Potier told the inquest “Suddenly I saw this white car coming at the crossroads”.
+Potier told the inquest: "Suddenly I saw this white car coming at the crossroads."
 Potier claimed that Browne swerved the car to absorb the impact of the crash to save her life.
-“There would have been a collision with the white car if Tara had not swerved – and I think I would have been killed.”
-At the inquest, Pathologist Dr Donald Teare said that Mr Browne had drunk only from half-a-pint to a pint of beer.
+"There would have been a collision with the white car if Tara had not swerved – and I think I would have been killed."
+At the inquest, pathologist Dr. Donald Teare said that Browne had drunk only from half-a-pint to a pint of beer.
 The inquest jury gave a verdict of accidental death.

 Browne's body was brought back to Ireland and buried on the Guinness family's Luggala Estate.
 His grave is one of three situated on the shore of Lough Tay, next to an ornamental building known as the Temple; the two other people buried there are his unnamed baby brother, who was born and died in December 1943, and his half-sister.

 Following his death, his estranged wife launched a public legal battle for custody of their two young children; Browne's mother also sought custody.
 A judge eventually ruled that the boys should live with their grandmother.